 Isoflavones (genistein, daidzein, formononetin, and biochanin A) are primarily found in the bean family (Fabaceae) and are some of the most potent and well-researched phytoestrogens.
 Soybeans (Glycine max, Fabaceae) appear to be the most concentrated dietary source of isoflavones.
 Soy foods, listed in order of isoflavone concentration, include miso, tempeh, soymilk, tofu, and edamame.
 Soy is one of the most controversial foods today, either vilified as a harmful substance or praised for its nutritional superiority.
 There are some possible negative aspects to soy: it is a common allergen, difficult for many to digest, and typically grown as a genetically modified monoculture.
 However, it is a traditional food, consumed by Asians for millennia, and can be grown organically, without any chromosomal foul play.
 It is crucial to understand the difference between its traditional whole foods forms (tempeh, miso, tamari, edamame, and tofu) and the industrially produced processed “food”—soy protein isolate.
 Much of American soy consumption is from the latter form in processed meats from fast foods.

 Traditional Asian cultures ingest about one ounce of soy daily on average, often in fermented forms such as tempeh, miso, and tamari.
 These fermented foods are easier to digest than other forms of soy.
 When eaten in moderation, they serve as a high protein phytoestrogen, with the following benefits: increased bone density; fewer menopausal symptoms; and lowered incidence of breast, uterine, and prostate cancers.
-It appears that soy consumption via breastfeeding (with mothers who consume soy foods) and in youth, reduces breast and prostate cancer later in life.[ii]
-Population studies show that early consumption of soy is also linked to a reduced amount of menopausal symptoms.
+It appears that soy consumption via chestfeeding or breastfeeding (with nursing parents who consume soy foods) and in youth, reduces breast and prostate cancer later in life.6 Population studies show that early consumption of soy is also linked to a reduced amount of menopausal symptoms.

 Most of the confusion and misinformation about soy stems from two misunderstandings: One, people do not differentiate soy’s whole fermented organic traditional forms, such as miso, tamari, and tempeh from its industrial counterpart —soy protein isolate.
 Many authors and speakers extrapolate from studies done on soy protein isolate to include all soy foods.
 That is simply inaccurate, and similar to lumping high fructose corn syrup together with organically-grown, non GMO corn tortillas, and declaring all of corn-derived foods as unhealthy and unnatural.
 Two, people do not understand how phytoestrogens, sourced from whole plant foods and herbs, are part of traditional diets all over the planet, and that our hormonal systems evolved with these substances.
 Phytoestrogens are not the same as xenoestrogens; these substances have very different effects on the human body.
 Comparing the two is worse than comparing apples to oranges, it’s akin to comparing DDT to broccoli, and yet, people often blur the distinction.